ks888/ansible-playbook-debugger/README.md

 ## Usage

 It is easy to use this debugguer: when you call `ansible-playbook` command in a command line, just replace `ansible-playbook` with `ansible-playbook-debugger`.
 Then, the debugger will be invoked if a task fails.

-Options available for `ansible-playbook` are also available for `ansible-playbook-debugger`.
+Options available for `ansible-playbook` are also available for `ansible-playbook-debugger`. `--forks` option is an exception if your target hosts are multiple.
+In that case, use `--forks=1` to prevent multiple debuggers from invoking.

 The terminal logs below are examples to use the debugger for debugging a playbook.